 Net metering is a power purchasing policy that allows solar energy system owners to receive compensation for the amount of energy they put back into the grid.
 It's available in most states and is a great way to reduce energy costs.

-The answer will depend on your specific needs and goals.
-Generally, monocrystalline solar panels are the most efficient for homes in Clarkston.
+The best type of residential solar panel depends on your specific needs and goals.
+For a typical home, monocrystalline solar panels are the most efficient for houses in Clarkston.
 However, if lowering cost is your top priority, then you could polycrystalline or thin-film solar panels.
-When you're gathering estimates, make sure to ask about the different types of solar panels a contractor offers and the benefits and drawbacks of each.
+When you're gathering estimates, make sure to ask about the different types of solar panels an installer offers and the benefits and drawbacks of each.